 Talk to your carers about any concerns you have – they will be able to explain what they are doing to stay safe.
 Most people who get coronavirus have mild symptoms but, if your carers are more seriously affected, your social worker will be able to make sure you have the support you need.

 It’s really important that you follow the official advice during the coronavirus outbreak – you can find details of what you can and cannot do on the UK Government website.
 Your carers and other people you live with would be very worried about your health (and their own health) if you break the guidelines.
-Even if you can’t see your friends in person, you can keep in contact with them by phone, text or video chat (e.g. Skype or FaceTime).
-You might like to arrange a set time each day when you speak to them.
+You'll be able to see some of your friends at school and you can also stay in touch with them by phone, text or video chat.

 You’re probably spending more time at home at the moment but, if you don’t know your carers very well, this might feel awkward.
 Talk to them about how you’re feeling or ask your social worker to start this conversation.
 Your carers will want to support you, even though you haven’t known each other for very long.

 Because of social distancing rules, you might not be able to see your social worker or personal advisor in person as often as usual at the moment.
 Some of your meetings might take place over the phone or online instead.
 As everyone is very busy right now, you might find that it takes a bit longer than normal for them to get back to you or that you can’t speak to your usual contact.

 Ask your carers or social worker what arrangements will be made if the original plans have to change.
 They might not have all the answers straight away but they should be able to look into it and keep you informed.

 Make sure you keep in contact with your personal advisor and let them know about any issues that arise, including any money worries.
 They should be able to put you in touch with other young people in similar circumstances or a Children in Care Council that could offer mutual support.
 If you’re a student, your Students’ Union and student support staff are also there to help during the coronavirus outbreak.